libvips/vips-bench/README.md

 The Octave test (vips.m) segvs for me on Ubuntu 13.04, try again later.

-why is vips-cc faster than vips-c? is seq broken?
+why is vips-cc faster than vips-c?

+why doesn't vips-c have a flat mem trace?